oli-lang/oli-js/README.md

   - [X] Browser
   - [?]
 Rhino

-For more information about milestones, discussion and future enhancements, see the opened [issues][issues-enhancement]
+For more information about milestones, discussion and future enhancements, see the open [issues][issues-enhancement]

 ## Installation